samuelgozlan/amplitude-dev-center/docs/data/destinations/iterable.md

 ### Configure user forwarding

-Under **Send Users**, make sure the toggle is enabled ("Users updates are sent to Iterable") if you want to stream user and property updates to Iterable.
-When enabled, users are automatically created or updated in Iterable when they are created or updated in Amplitude via [HTTP V2 API](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/) or [Amplitude Identify API](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/).
-Users aren't sent on a schedule or on-demand using this integration.
+To stream user and property updates to Iterable, enable **Send Users**.
+This setting creates or updates users in Iterable when you update them in Amplitude with the [HTTP V2 API](/analytics/apis/http-v2-api/) or [Identify API](/analytics/apis/identify-api/).
+This integration doesn't support scheduled or on-demand updates.

-(optional) In **Select additional properties**, select any more user properties you want to send to Iterable.
-If you don't select any properties here, Amplitude doesn't send any.
-These properties are sent to Iterable as [Iterable data fields](https://support.iterable.com/hc/en-us/articles/208183076-Field-Data-Types). _Transformed user properties aren't supported._
+You can optionally select user properties to send to Iterable in the **Select additional properties** field.
+Amplitude sends only the properties you select and only when one of them is updated.
+Amplitude sends these properties as [Iterable data fields](https://support.iterable.com/hc/en-us/articles/208183076-Field-Data-Types). _This integration doesn't support transformed user properties_.

 ### Enable sync